IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

 - If all went well you should see the channel name listed after the panel refreshes.

 ### Finish Up
 Congrats!
 The network is all setup.
 If you want more detail on the IBM Blockchain service, available plans, or a detailed overview of the IBM Blockchain Dashboard, jump over [here](https://console.ng.bluemix.net/docs/services/blockchain/index.html?pos=2).
-If not lets continue the setup.
+If not let’s continue the setup.

 - Continue where you left off in the [tutorial](./tutorial_start_here.md#installchaincode).